-We are delighted to be able to welcome visitors back into our care homes*.
+We are delighted to be able to welcome visitors into our care homes*.
 Following guidelines and to help keep our residents, staff and our visitors safe please see visiting procedures below.

 How to arrange to be a single named visitor

-You might like to talk with other family members and friends who might like to visit, and with your loved one who lives in the care home, about who would be the best person.
+You might like to talk with other family members and friends who might like to visit, and with your loved one who lives in the care home, about who would be the best people.

-If the resident lacks the capacity to decide who they want their named visitor to be, the care home will speak with their family and friends so they can decide what to do between them.
+If the resident lacks the capacity to decide who they want their named visitors to be, the care home will speak with their family and friends so they can decide what to do between them.

 Procedures for Visiting in the home